 Get out, and enjoy this unique experience.
 The city’s metro is cheap and efficient.
-But as you are travelling with Yonder, enjoying luxury hotels in Delhi and your every comfort is catered for, perhaps you would prefer to get around in your air-conditioned car, leaving your driver to negotiate the throngs.
+But as you are travelling with Yonder, enjoying luxury hotels in Delhi and as your every comfort is catered for, perhaps you would prefer to get around in your air-conditioned car, leaving your driver to negotiate the throngs.

 Culture hunters have a field day here.
 The sites are huge, literally.
 But let’s start with Raj Ghat, the small and humble spot beside the Yamuna River that serves as a memorial to Mahatma Gandhi.
 Come on the right day and you can walk up the ramps to the viewing point overlooking the eternal flame that marks the spot of Gandhi’s cremation in half an hour.
 On the wrong day, there will be thousands of Indians queuing for many hours for the briefest glimpse.

 There are other magnificent sites too: Humayun’s tomb, commissioned in 1569 – with its perfectly symmetrical gardens and the precursor of the Taj Mahal – is located in the centre of Delhi and of course there is a stunning collection of colonial era buildings dating from the heydays of the British Raj with the India Gate war memorial and the government buildings, designed by Edwin Lutyens.

 But for those who want an all-encompassing experience, including haggling on anything from beautifully embroidered bed throws to antique furniture or eating the best cuisine in the whole of India, Delhi is the place to be.